 In the End!

 You could print these conversion charts and stick them on the kitchen counter or the fridge.
-If you love to bake but do not understand the measurements, we are here to help you out.
-Do not let your passion die just because you did not have the right tools for baking.
+If baking's your passion but measurements confuse you, we're here to help.
+Don't let your passion fade due to lacking the correct baking tools.

 Converting cups to grams is convenient with 0our grids.
 Once you get the hang of the basics, you could even experiment with measurements and create your dish.